darkforestry/amms-rs/docs/addingAnAMM.md

 - `calculate_price` returns the price of `base_token` in the pool.
 - `sync` gets any relevant AMM data at the most recent block.
 For example, the `sync` method for the `UniswapV2Pool` syncs `reserve0` and `reserve1`.
 - `sync_on_event_signature` returns the event signature to subscribe to that will signal state changes in the AMM.
+- `populate_data` fetches all of the peripheral AMM data (token addresses, token decimals, etc.)

 Once you have implemented the `AutomatedMarketMaker` trait, the next step is to add the new AMM to the `AMM` enum.